craabreu/ufedmm/README.md

 ## Collective Variable Package (cvpack)

-In OpenMM, a collective variable (CV) involved in a [CustomCVForce] are nothing but objects of some `Force` (or, particularly, `CustomForce`) subclass.
+In OpenMM, a collective variable (CV) involved in a [CustomCVForce] is nothing but an instance of some `Force` subclass.
 The user is free to define any CV for a [UFED] simulation.
-For convenience, through, UFEDMM provides a module with several predefined CV's, such as:

-* Square radius of gyration of a group of atoms
-* Number of contacts between two groups of atoms
-* Different flavors of alpha-helix content measures, based on angles, dihedrals, and hydrogen bonds

-The `ufedmm.cvpack` module can be viewed as a standalone package of general applicability, not restricted to `ufedmm` simulations.
+For convenience, though, UFEDMM provides access to an external library of useful collective variables named [CVPack](https://cvpack.readthedocs.io/en/latest/).
+It can be accessed via the `ufedmm.cvpack` module.

 ## Documentation